KeithRieck/PixelStrip_CircuitPython/examples/i2c_examples/README.md

 # I2C Animation Test

-This project demonstrates that NeoPixel strips connected to a Raspberry Pi Pico can have their animations changed based on I2C communication from an Arduino.
+This project demonstrates that NeoPixel strips connected to a microcontroller can have their animations changed based on I2C communication from an Arduino.
 The project has two parts:

 * `i2c_animation_tester_arduino.ino` is an Arduino program.
 It acts as an I2C controller (master device) on the I2C bus.
 Every five seconds, it picks a new strip number and animation number.
 These numbers are coded into a single byte, and the program sends out one byte message on the bus, which should cause animations to change.
 * `i2c_animations.py` is a MicroPython program for the Raspberry Pi Pico.
 It acts as an I2C target also on the I2C bus.
 When it receives a single byte message, it decodes the strip number and animation number from that byte, and then changes the animations on one strip.